Do I need a copy of my real estate license in order to join?

 New Agents: Any agent who has joined MAAR since January 1, 2001 has completed the quadrennial ethics 1 course as a part of their orientation process.
 Agents can verify completion by using the IMS process described above.
 If an agent has been inactive from an association for more than 1 year, they are required by NAR to retake the new member orientation and code of ethics course upon reinstating their membership.

-Transferring Agents: Any REALTOR® transferring to MAAR from another Board/Association, who has completed the current Quadrennial Ethics training requirement shall not be required to complete any additional ethics training for that quadrennial if the REALTOR® can provide satisfactory documentation of completion.
+Transferring Agents: Any REALTOR® transferring to MAAR from another Board/Association, who has completed the current 2-Year Cycle Ethics training requirement shall not be required to complete any additional ethics training for that quadrennial if the REALTOR® can provide satisfactory documentation of completion.

-What if an agent has not yet met the Quadrennial requirement?
+What if an agent has not yet met the requirement?

 How often do I have to change the batteries?